What does “supports for work” mean?

 People

 People supports for work might be the people who help you find work, such as vocational counselors, employment specialists, job coaches, or vocational peer specialists.
-Typically, professional people supports for work may:
+A professional peer may inspire, motivate, or inform you about the work process (Temple University).
+Typically, professionals supporting your work exploration process may:

-• Help in overcoming specific barriers to employment either in the individual or in the community.
-(Boston University)
+- Support you in overcoming specific barriers to employment either in the individual or in the community (Boston University).

 We can think of the kinds of support provided by people in two ways: